YasminZhang/ICTM/README.md

 This repository hosts the code and resources associated with our paper  on utlizing flow priors to solve linear inverse problems.

-## Notebook
-We provide a simple notebook file to help you have a quick start. `demo.ipynb` will guide you through the process of running our code and evaluating the results.

 ## Abstract